-My new juicer that I am absolutely in love with is the Breville Juice Fountain Duo (available from my affiliate partner).
+My new Breville juicer that I am absolutely in love with is the Breville Juice Fountain Duo (available from my affiliate partner).

 Now, not only do I now juice vegetables as part of our dinner (Carrot Juice is now a staple!), but we use it to juice grapes for the pH and Brix testing.
 This testing is one way that we test the grapes to see how ripe they are.
 Does that make it a tax write-off?

 It all started when the children and I were visiting my mom and sister in Macon, Georgia.
 They had a juicer and I used it – carrot juice, kale and green veggie juice…

 Don’t get me wrong, it was a great machine, but it had a lot of plastic that I was afraid would break.
 So, I traded up and bought the Juice Fountain Duo and have not been disappointed.

-The Juice Fountain Duo has a whopping 1200 watts of power compared to the Juice Fountain Plus at 850 watts.
+- The Juice Fountain Duo has a whopping 1200 watts of power compared to the Juice Fountain Plus at 850 watts.

-The Juice Fountain Duo also has a second disc for fruits that makes them into a smoothie and the top has more stainless steel making it more durable.
+- The Juice Fountain Duo also has a second disc for fruits that makes them into a smoothie and the top has more stainless steel making it more durable.

 A video that ingrained the health benefits of juicing for me was Fat Sick and Nearly Dead (affiliate link) by Joe Cross.